IGNF/myria3d/README.md

 ## Description
 ### Context
+The goal of the Lidar HD project is to map France in 3D using 10 pulse/m² aerial Lidar.
+The data will be openly available, including a first base semantic segmentation.

-A fast and sensitive semantic segmentation of High Density Lidar data was performed with geometric rule-based algorithm to identify buildings.
-It yielded a high number of false positive.
-Around 160km² of Lidar data was thoroughly inspected to identify false positive and false negative.
-At larger scale, this kind of human inspection would be intractable.
+As a first step, a fast and sensitive semantic segmentation of High Density Lidar data was performed with geometric rule-based algorithms to identify buildings.
+Its first version yielded a high number of false positive.
+Around 160km² of Lidar data was then thoroughly inspected to identify false positive and false negative of the algorithm.
+At larger scale, this kind of human inspection would be intractable, and more powerful methods are needed to validate the quality of the segmentation before its diffusion.

-### Objective
-We train a semantic segmentation neural network to confirm or refute automatically the majority of "candidate buildings points" obtained from the rule-based algorithm, while also identifying cases of uncertainty for later human inspection.
-This results in an output point cloud in which only a fraction of the candidate building points remain to be inspected.

 ### Content

-1) Training and evaluation of the model.
+We train a semantic segmentation neural network, and use its predicted probabilites to confirm or refute groups of _candidate buildings points_ obtained from the rule-based algorithm.
+In addition, a national building vector database is used to further improve the probability-based decision process.
+This results in an output point cloud in which only a fraction of the groups of candidate building points remain to be inspected.

+The validation process is as follow

-2) Prediction of point-level probabilities.
+    1) Prediction of point-level probabilities for a 1km*1km point cloud.
-3) Validation module decision process:
-    1) Clustering of candidate buildings points into candidate building groups
+    2) Clustering of candidate buildings points into connected components of _candidate buildings points_.
-    2) Superposition of external vector database of Buildings.
+    3) Point-level decision
-    3) Decisions at the point-level based on probabilities : _confirmed_ or _refuted_ (as a building).
+        a) Decision at the point-level based on probabilities :
-    3) Decision at the group-level:
+          `confirmed` if p>=`C1`
+          `refuted` if (1-p)>=`R1`
+        b) Identification of points that are `overlayed` by a building vector from the database.
+    3) Group-level decision :
-        1) Confirmation: if proportion of _confirmed_ >= threshold OR if proportion of _overlayed_ >= threshold.
+        1) Confirmation: if proportion of `confirmed` points >= `C2` OR if proportion of `overlayed` points >= `O1`
-        2) Refutation: if proportion of _refuted_  >= threshold AND proportion of _overlayed_ < threshold
+        2) Refutation: if proportion of `refuted` points >= `R2` AND proportion of `overlayed` points < `O1`
         3) Uncertainty: elsewise.
-    4) Update of the point cloud based on those decisions.
+    4) Update of the point cloud classification channel

-4) Multiobjective hyperparameter optimization of the decision process (point-level and group-level thresholds) to maximize automation, precision, and recall.
+Decision thresholds `C1`, `C2`, `R1`, `R2`, `O1` are chosen via a multi-objective hyperparameter optimization that aims to maximize automation, precision, and recall of the decisions.

+In this repository you will find three main components:

+- `train.py`: Training and evaluation of the semantic segmentation neural network.
+- `optimize.py`: Multi-objective hyperparameter optimization of the decision thresholds.
+- `predict.py`: Applying the decision process on new point clouds.

 ## How to run
 Install dependencies